-Recall that the unassigned students from the complementary round are assigned to the nearest public school (within 17 km) with remaining open seats-referred to as a distance assignment.
+Recall that the unassigned students from the complementary round are assigned to the nearest public school (within 17 kilometers (km)) with remaining open seats-referred to as a distance assignment.
 Indeed, 13,064 students were assigned by distance.
-The average distance for these students was 2.17 km, compared to 2.19 km for those assigned to one of their preferences in the complementary process and 3.35km for those assigned to their current school.
+The average distance for these students was 2.17 km, compared with 2.19 km for those assigned to one of their preferences in the complementary process and 3.35 km for those assigned to their current school.
 Finally, only 1,691 students-0.6% of the total number of applicants in both rounds-were unassigned and were manually allocated by MINEDUC.